CommitteeOfZero/impacto/doc/vs2019_build.md

 ## Dependencies

-Visual Studio must have the "Desktop development with C++" optional features installed.
+Visual Studio must have the "Desktop development with C++" optional features installed (you can check if you have them installed by going into the "Tools" menu and selecting "Get Tools and Features...").

+Git command-line tool must be available from within PowerShell.
+If you don't have it installed, you can download it from https://git-scm.com/downloads

 Enable execution of PowerShell scripts by running the following command in an elevated PowerShell prompt: